Azure/azure-powershell/documentation/development-docs/using-config-framework.md

 The config framework was introduced in Az 8, May 2022 to set up a standard of how configs are used by both developers and end users of Azure PowerShell.

-This document will go over 2 most common scenarios for developers.
-As for how to set configs please refer to [Update-AzConfig](https://docs.microsoft.com/powershell/module/az.accounts/update-azconfig).
+This document will go over two most common scenarios for developers.
+As for how to use the config framework in PowerShell please refer to [Update-AzConfig](https://docs.microsoft.com/powershell/module/az.accounts/update-azconfig).

 ## Guide: How to Add a New Config